munsanco/settle-ease/README.md

 As SettleEase is uniquely tailored to be a project that is built up each week, this section highlights the key accomplishments for the week:

-This week our core deliverables conists of tightening prior work done (project descriptions, class diagram, sequence diagram), the inclusion of exception handling, the successful incorporation of Junit tests, and adding a new feature related to verification matching of results.
+This week our core deliverables focuses on implementing the use of a Generic class for better code reusability.
+A new feature is also introduced that prompts the user to enter in a fuel card number, with SettleEase returning the total for that fuel card number.

 ## <a id="features"></a>Features